Paid vs. Organic Social Media: How to Strike a Balance

 This will help reduce the impression that you are spamming your target audience, whilst also maintaining a visible presence and consumers’ interest.
 Through social advertising, you could be saving money on your budget and be targeting accurately.

-Obviously the success of your paid ads will also depend on implementing the right strategy—the correct projection of the target audience, both in quantity and quality; identification of the right tool for you; proper allocation of budget to a product/service.
+Obviously the success of your paid ads will also depend on implementing the right strategy—the correct projection of the target audience, both in quantity and quality; identification of the right social media engagement tool for you; proper allocation of budget to a product/service.

 You also need to have compelling, quality ads that will generate clicks in order to see any return on the budget you are spending.